-Penicillin is a lifesaving drug, and though it was the first antibiotic ever discovered, it remains a powerhouse of a medication.
-However, it’s also the drug Americans most report they are allergic to.
-You might not realize that this allergy can be outgrown or that there are different types of reactions to medication.
+Penicillin, the first antibiotic ever discovered, is a lifesaving drug, but many Americans report they’re allergic to it.
+You might not realize that this allergy can be outgrown, or that there are different types of reactions to medication.
 Thankfully, there is a way to test for penicillin allergy that can open up antibiotic options and avoid higher-priced, more risky alternative medicines.
-It is always satisfying for me to tell a patient they are not allergic to penicillin after they have lived years, sometimes decades, avoiding it.